Earn a bachelor's and master's degree in five years to prepare for a rewarding career in P-12 educational settings.

 Ursuline's undergraduate education program is a 4+1 bridge program.
 As an undergrad, you'll pursue a major that interests you and supports the licensure area you plan to pursue.
 (That's the 4.)
 You'll take 12-15 credits of education courses that will provide the foundation you'll build upon at the master’s level.
 Once you earn your BA, you’ll enter our graduate teacher-licensure program, which you will complete in one year.
 (That's the 1.)
 You’ll leave Ursuline College with bachelor's and master's degrees, eligible to apply for an Ohio 4-Year Resident Educator License to provide stimulating, engaging and educationally challenging instruction in P-12 settings.

 Please note: Ursuline's previous, traditional undergraduate education programs leading to licensure are being placed in dormancy status with the State of Ohio.
-For more information about options, please email Dr. Mary Jo Cherry or call her at 440.646.8147.
+For more information about options, please email Dr. Katie Tuohey or call 440.720.3861.

 Bridge Program: Education, 4+1 Program